sellenth/QuoridorOnline/README.md

 - [x] visual pass over games page
 - [x] visual pass over sign up page

+- [x] update elo with winner of game
+- [x] allow games of different dimensions
+- [x] flesh out email signup so it isn't hardcoded
 - [ ] sync up turn counter and fence counter
 - [ ] display row/col/layer info on games page
-- [ ] update elo with winner of game
 - [ ] clean up game invites after game is won
 - [ ] is there a way to enforce uniqueness on two columns as a combination? (game invite table)
 - [ ] allow game invite to specify who is p1
-- [ ] allow games of different dimensions
 - [ ] sanitize inputs
 - [ ] validate row/col/layers game input
 - [ ] warn user when they are searching for friend/user that doens't exist